seregazhuk/seregazhuk.github.io_old/_drafts/2017-10-28-memcached-reactphp-p3.md

 >This is the last article from the series about building from scratch a streaming Memcached PHP client for ReactPHP ecosystem.
 The library is already released and published, you can find it on [GitHub](https://github.com/seregazhuk/php-react-memcached).

-In the [previous article]({% post_url 2017-10-14-memcached-reactphp-p2 %}) we have faced with a problem: how to deal with broken connection.
+In the [previous article]({% post_url 2017-10-14-memcached-reactphp-p2 %}), we have faced with a problem: how to deal with a broken connection.
 Now, when the connection is closed all pending requests are rejected with the `ConnectionClosedException`.
-If we want to handle these situation we need to attach *onRejected* handlers to all promises, because we can't guess in advance which one will be the problem.
+If we want to handle this situation we need to attach *onRejected* handlers to all promises because we can't guess in advance which one will be the problem.
 So, this kind of code is going to look like this:

 {% highlight php %}
 <?php